What are pubic lice?

 What are the symptoms?

-Pubic lice cause severe itching.
+Itching is the most common symptom of pubic lice.
 If pubic lice get on your eyelashes, the edges of your eyelids may be crusted.
 You may see lice and their eggs at the base of the eyelashes.

 You will also likely see tiny tan-coloured specks on your pubic hair that cannot be pulled off.
 These specks are the eggs laid by the lice called nits.